Revolut Merchant API on Vercel: Wallets, 3D Secure, and the Sync vs Async Trap

 const order = await res.json(); // order.id, order.token, order.checkout_url

-The detail that causes the most embarrassing bug is the very first field.
-The amount is in the minor currency unit, so 7034 means seventy euros and thirty-four cents, not seven thousand.
-Send a decimal or forget the factor of one hundred and you have a real charge that is wrong by two orders of magnitude.
-The capture_mode is either automatic (the default, capture follows authorization) or manual (you capture later through the order's id).
-Following the order payment flow, the order moves through states pending, processing, authorised, completed, cancelled, and failed.
-With automatic capture you fulfil on completed; with manual capture you fulfil on authorised, then capture.
-One more thing learned the hard way: the browser token expires the moment the payment is authorized, while the permanent id is what every server-side call uses afterward.
+The first field is the one that produces the most humiliating bug.
+That amount is in the minor currency unit, so 7034 is seventy euros and thirty-four cents.
+Send a decimal, or forget the hundredfold, and you have charged a customer a hundred times too much or too little.
+The capture_mode is either automatic, where capture follows authorization, or manual, where you capture later through the order's id.
+Following the order payment flow, an order travels through pending, processing, authorised, completed, cancelled, and failed.
+Automatic capture means you fulfill on completed; manual capture means you fulfill on authorised and then capture.
+And a detail learned the hard way: that browser token dies the moment the payment is authorized, while the permanent id is what every server-side call leans on afterward.

-On the browser you use the official @revolut/checkout SDK, initialized with the order token and the environment.
+On the browser you load the official @revolut/checkout SDK, initialized with the order token and the environment.

 import RevolutCheckout from '@revolut/checkout';